 What is polycystic kidney disease?

 Polycystic kidney disease (PKD) is a genetic disorder characterized by the growth of numerous cysts filled with fluid in the kidneys.
 PKD cysts can reduce kidney function, leading to kidney failure.
 People with PKD can also have cysts in the liver and problems in other organs such as the heart and blood vessels in the brain.
+Treatment for polycystic kidney disease may include pain medication, surgery, treatment for high blood pressure and others.

 There are two primary inherited forms of PKD and one non-inherited form: